Protein Packed Broccoli Pesto Pasta

 - 2 tablespoons pine nuts

 - 1 large clove of garlic peeled and minced

 - Juice of ½ a lemon

 - ¼ teaspoon coarse sea salt

-- 250 (1 packet) of organic chickpea fusilli pasta (I used the Explore Cuisine brand)
+- 227 grams organic chickpea fusilli pasta (I used the Explore Cuisine brand, the whole packet)